Qihoo360/nemo-rocksdb/README.md

 # Features
 ## TTL
-  DBNemo is derived from rocksdb::StackableDB, so it is compatible with rocksdb, you can use the following methods as usual
+  DBNemo is derived from rocksdb::StackableDB, so it is compatible with rocksdb, you can use all the methods of rocksdb as usual, such as

 |   Method    |